 The platform is 10' 6" deep and 43'-45' long.
-For comparison, the existing GRTC passenger shelters are 8 3⁄4' deep and17' long.
+For comparison, the existing GRTC passenger shelters are 8 /4' deep and17' long.
 When the ramps are added on to the BRT platforms, the overall station length is about 80'.
 The platforms ramp up to be at grade with the bus doors (about 17" above street level) so that the bus does not need to kneel down or unfold an accessible ramp.
 The sidewalk materials at each of the stations will match those on the adjacent sidewalks, either brick or concrete.
 The distance from the platform floor to the top of the canopy is 11', and the station identification totem is 17' in height.
-Sidewalk width through the platform varies, with 4' being the minimum width.
+Following a recommendation made during conceptual review, the applicants have modified the sidewalk width through the platform so that 5'2" is the minimum width, a gain of 14" from the previous design.
 The stations are being designed to accommodate the 40' BRT bus, but can also expanded at a future date to accommodate a 60' articulated bus.
 Access to and from the stations will consist of visible and designated crosswalks with potential safety strobe lights at non-signalized intersections and bollards where necessary.

-Amenities at the stations will include benches, a leaning rail, trash cans, and post-and-ring bike racks.
+Amenities at the stations will include benches, a leaning rail and trash cans.
+Bike racks will be provided from the group of approved, City-standard racks, and could vary in capacity by location as space permits.
+The City will also seek to locate bike share stations neat the BRT stations as that initiative progresses.
 The platforms will all have a ticket vending machine that allows riders to purchase a pass before boarding, saving time during passenger loading.
 Each platform will be outfitted with centrally-monitored security cameras.
 Light fixtures will direct lighting towards the station and will typically be in the 10-20 foot-candle range.
 The designers are exploring using motion sensors in the station to allow the light levels to be reduced by 50% when motion is not detected.
 In addition, the surrounding illumination levels from the existing street lights will also be considered to prevent over-illumination.
+The color temperature of the lights will be 3000k.